Bernie Sanders Praised For Using Campaign Infrastructure To Help Union Organizers

 “Tens of thousands of workers in the University of California system are standing up this Thursday to stop the outsourcing and privatization of union jobs.
 We are hoping you can join these workers tomorrow,” an email sent by the Sanders campaign said.

-John de Los Angeles, a spokesperson for the American Federation of State, praised Bernie Sanders’, stating that the Democrats initiative had worked.
+John de Los Angeles, a spokesperson for the American Federation of State, praised Bernie Sanders, stating that the Democrat’s initiative had worked.

 “I deployed a press team across the state and was in contact with them.
 They were sending me pictures of random supporters out on the line because they had received an email or text from the Bernie campaign.
 That happened all over the place,” he said.